oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/kernel_args_restrict/README.md

 ## Examining the Reports
 Locate `report.html` in the `kernel_args_restrict_report.prj/reports/` or `kernel_args_restrict_s10_pac_report.prj/reports/` directory.
 Open the report in any of Chrome*, Firefox*, Edge*, or Internet Explorer*.

 Navigate to the *Loop Analysis* report (*Throughput Analysis* > *Loop Analysis*).
-In the *Loop List pane* you should see two kernels: one is the kernel without the attribute applied (*KernelArgsNoRestrict*) and the other with the attribute applied (*KernelArgsRestrict*).
-Each kernel each has a single for-loop, which appears in the *Loop List* pane.
-Click on the loop under each kernel to see how it was optimized by the compiler.
+In the *Loop List pane*, you should see two kernels: one is the kernel without the attribute applied (*KernelArgsNoRestrict*) and the other with the attribute applied (*KernelArgsRestrict*).
+Each kernel has a single for-loop, which appears in the *Loop List* pane.
+Click on the loop under each kernel to see how the compiler optimized it.

 Compare the loop initiation interval (II) between the two kernels.
 Notice that the loop in the *KernelArgsNoRestrict* kernel has a large estimated II, while the loop in the *KernelArgsRestrict* kernel has an estimated II of ~1.
-These IIs are estimates because the latency of global memory accesses vary with runtime conditions.
+These IIs are estimates because the latency of global memory accesses varies with runtime conditions.

 For the *KernelArgsNoRestrict* kernel, the compiler assumed that the kernel arguments can alias each other.
 Since`out[i]` and `in[i+1]` could be the same memory location, the compiler cannot overlap the iteration of the loop performing `out[i] = in[i]` with the next iteration of the loop performing `out[i+1] = in[i+1]` (and likewise for iterations `in[i+2]`, `in[i+3]`, ...).
 This results in an II equal to the latency of the global memory read of `in[i]` plus the latency of the global memory write to `out[i]`.